Rules of the Game

 - I am not a holy man and you my disciples.
-We are fellow sinners and (many of us) fellow disciples, and many of you are above me in our schools informal spiritual hierarchy.
+We are fellow sinners and (many of us) fellow disciples, and many of you are above me in our schools latent spiritual hierarchy.

 - I am not your personal trainer and you my personal clients.
 My water polo coach didn't hover over us all season grading every pass and every lap.
 Often he would give us a task and then return to his office, spot-checking occasionally but waiting until scrimmages or game time to see how well we were doing.
 His absence gave us space to became responsible.
 My courses work the same way.

 Those are what I am not.
 I am called to be a teacher a trainer, coach, and leader in the traditions of my disciplines and you are called to be players, at least for a season.
 (If you cannot bear calling me "Telford," how about "Coach"?
-Students began doing that in one of my classes in 2002, and I have never felt more honored.)
+Students began doing that in one of my classes a long time ago, and I have never felt more honored.)

 As your teacher, my goal is to help you learn how to "play" in this tradition.
 My classes are designed to cultivate a love of the game, sharpen its skills and practices, explain its written and unwritten rules, channel enthusiasm, and encourage faithful creativity.